-The cane has been a tool for personal development and self-defense for hundreds of years and it is well documented in styles from Japan, Korea, China, England, Egypt, the Phillipines, and others.
-The American Eagle Cane System includes 8 colored belt levels and degrees of black belt.
+The cane has been a tool for personal development and self-defense for hundreds of years and it is well documented in styles from Japan, Korea, China, England, Egypt, the Philippines, and others.
+The American Eagle Cane Style includes 8 colored belt levels and degrees of black belt.
 One if its core aspects is katas, including Basic Cane Kata, Reflections 1-5, Autumn Wind, Natural Walk, Valley, Briar Patch, Old Man with a Cane, and others.

 All classes are taught by certified, adult black belt instructors.
-These men and women may be assisted by one or more Instructor's Assistants, who are also adult men and women who are black belt in the American Eagle Cane System.
+These men and women may be assisted by one or more Instructor's Assistants, who are also adult men and women who are black belt in the American Eagle Cane Style.

-Thursdays from 6:45 to 7:45 pm.
+Thursdays from 6 to 7 pm

-Saturdays from 10 to 11 am.
+Saturdays from 10 to 11 am

 Colored Belt levels: white, yellow, green, blue, purple, brown, brown with one black tip (2nd Rank), brown with two black tips (1st Rank).